-We know that the recent days in the markets are uncomfortable.
+In any event, we know that the recent days in the markets are uncomfortable.
 We are right there with you.
 Our own portfolios are invested like our clients.
-A strategy of broad global diversification appropriate to your individual financial plan and goals is the right trusted strategy.
+A strategy of broad global diversification appropriate to your individual investment strategy is the right strategy.
 A long-term perspective is imperative, keeping costs low and using science to invest in the market's various global dimensions to capture more of the market gains.

 As noted, market corrections are part of investing.
 Since 1900, there have been 35 declines of 10% or more in the S&P 500.
 Of those 35 corrections, the index fully recovered its value after an average of about 10 months.
 So, our advice is to keep a patient perspective and invested.
 The S&P 500 more than doubled in value from March of 2009 through 2013 with an average annualized return of more than 20%.
 Over the last few years we've seen outstanding results but markets do not move on a smooth path higher - or lower.
 With long-term average historical returns of the S&P 500 of about 10%, it's not unexpected that we experience markets retreating after times of higher gains.
 We also know from data and research that trying to predict when markets will rise or fall is nearly impossible for any investor.